 Drying Time Between Use Affects How Long Goat Milk Soap Lasts

-The more thoroughly a Goat Milk Soap can dry out between uses, the longer it will last.
+The more thoroughly a goat milk soap can dry out between uses, the longer it will last.
 You can take several actions to help your soap dry out between use.

 Most important is that you do not allow your soap to sit in a puddle of water.
-Elevate your soap with a soap dish or allow it to hang and dry with a soap saver.
+Elevate your soap with a soap rest or allow it to hang and dry with a soap saver.
 But however you do it, make sure your soap can get airflow and dry out.

-You can also rotate the Goat Milk Soaps that you use.
+You can also rotate the goat milk soaps that you use.
 For example, if you have children using the soap in the bathtub, and they keep dropping the soap into the bath water, allow that soap to thoroughly dry out.
 Use a different soap on their next bath.